 CNP Assurances' growth strategy is clearly reflected in its organisation.
 It can be seen in the business expertise that enables us to offer competitive, innovative and customised products and services to our long-term partners or for open model distribution through multiple partners.
 And it is also visible in our strong roots in domestic and international markets, through numerous subsidiaries or joint ventures with local players that represent an excellent strategic fit.

-3.1.1 An organisation that reflects our business and market expertise
+3.1.1 An organisation that reflects our business and market expertise with the La Banque Postale group

 3.1.2 Five Business Units driving CNP Assurances SA's growth